blemoine/EitherAcc/src/main/tut/README.md

 ```

 The following code will generate an `Either` with the super type of our 2 error types.
 The problem is that their only common super type is
-`Serializable with Product`, thus we lose all type informations for the error, and that defeat the objective to have a more precise type
+`Serializable with Product`, thus we lose all type information on the error, and that defeats the objective to have a more precise type

 ```tut
 for {